dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

 ## TableProfilingAvailabilityChecksSpec
-Container of built-in preconfigured standard data quality checks on a table level.
+Container of built-in preconfigured volume data quality checks on a table level.